luffyscreen/web-kiosk/README.md

 1. Install the APK on your Android device.
 2. Grant the **Display over other apps** permission to Screenlite Web Kiosk.
 3. Launch the app.
-4. Access settings by tapping the screen **5 times quickly** (or pressing the center button on a TV remote).
+4. Access settings by tapping the screen 5 times quickly in the bottom-left corner on a mobile device, or by pressing the center button (OK) on a TV remote.
 5. Enter the website URL you want to display.
 6. Set the app visibility check interval (recommended 5–10 seconds).
 If you need time to configure the device, set a higher number.
    *Note: The app won’t automatically bring itself back to the front when this timer ends.*